SebBuchelt/georef_webcam/README.md

  The following input parameters are required:
 - `coord_dir`: directory, where the output of `georef_webcam` with the coordinate rasters and the mask is stored.
 - `filename_or_extension`: select the dataset or image, which should be projected. <br />
-If you want to project several files, just insert the file extension.
+If you want to project several files, just insert the file extension (e.g. tif, png, jpg).
 In this case, the optional variable _`image_folder`_ is required.
 All dataset with the specified file extension in this folder will be projected.
 - `pixel_size`: define spatial resolution of your product.
 - `out_dir`: directory, where produced maps should be stored.
 - _`fill_nodata`_ (optional): voids in the dataset can be filled with interpolation here. <br /> <br />